CVE-2025-8072 Overview

 Workarounds

-- Temporarily disable the Target Video Easy Publish plugin until the patch can be applied
+- Deactivate and remove the Target Video Easy Publish plugin until a patched version is installed.

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.